 Cabrillo Beach sits out on the edge of Point Fermin in the town of San Pedro.
-This beach has historical significance from the bath house that sits on the sand, but it also has a beautiful collection of tide pools about a quarter mile from the beach and the infamous Sunken City if you keep going around the bend.
+This beach has historical significance from the bathhouse that sits on the sand, a beautiful collection of tide pools about a quarter mile from the beach, and the infamous Sunken City if you keep going around the bend.
 If you are a fan of tide pools like I am, then make sure to add this spot to your list to check out, here is all the information.
 Also, I know you are not supposed to access the sunken city from the Point Fermin area, which is what a lot of people do, but I have no idea whether walking up from the beach to the sunken city here is allowed either so proceed at your own risk.
 Here is all the information.

 - Cost: Free, but parking is $1 an hour